pivotal-cf/docs-pks/vsphere-nsxt-om-config.hbs.md

 	If you are using self-signed CAs for the infrastructure components (NSX, vCenter), you need to add every CA of every component your deployment might connect to.
 In other words, the bundle must include all certificates for any component that connects to or from BOSH.

     If you are using a private Docker registry, such as VMware Harbor, use this field to enter the certificate for the registry.
-See [Integrating Harbor Registry with Tanzu Kubernetes Grid Integrated Edition](https://techdocs.broadcom.com/content/broadcom/techdocs/us/en/vmware-tanzu/platform-services/harbor-registry/services/harbor-cf/integrating-pks.html) for details.
+See [Integrating Harbor Registry with {{  vars.product }}](https://techdocs.broadcom.com/content/broadcom/techdocs/us/en/vmware-tanzu/platform-services/harbor-registry/services/harbor-cf/integrating-pks.html) for details.

 1. Choose **Generate passwords** or **Use default BOSH password**.
 Use the **Generate passwords** option for increased security.